replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [MinIO add-on](https://kurl.sh/docs/add-ons/minio) version RELEASE.2023-09-04T19-57-37Z.

 ### Bug Fixes {#bug-fixes-v2023-09-07-0}
-* Velero 1.11.1+ will properly remove the 'restic' daemonset when upgrading.
-This has been replaced by a new daemonset named 'node-agent'.
+* Velero 1.11.1 and later properly removes the 'restic' daemonset when upgrading.
+This is replaced by a new daemonset named 'node-agent'.
-* Velero 1.11.1 + running with OpenEBS with no object storage will now create no default backup location instead of a broken one.
+* Velero 1.11.1 and later running with OpenEBS with no object storage creates no default backup location instead of a broken one.

 ## v2023.08.28-0